If you’re using Facebook ads, there’s one key tool you should start using right away to get the most out of your social ad budget: the Facebook pixel.

-A Facebook pixel is code that you place on your website.
-It helps you track conversions from Facebook ads, optimize ads based on collected data, build targeted audiences for future ads, and remarket to qualified leads—people who have already taken some kind of action on your website.
+The Facebook pixel is code that you place on your website.
+It collects data that helps you track conversions from Facebook ads, optimize ads, build targeted audiences for future ads, and remarket to people who have already taken some kind of action on your website.

 It works by placing and triggering cookies to track users as they interact with your website and your Facebook ads.

-The Facebook pixel allows you to monitor how people interact with your website after viewing your Facebook ad.
+The Facebook pixel allows you to see how people interact with your website after viewing your Facebook ad.

-You can even track customers across their devices so you know, for example, if people tend to see your ads on mobile but switch to a desktop before making a purchase—or maybe it’s the other way around.
+You can even track customers across their devices.
+This lets you see if people tend to see your ads on mobile but switch to a desktop before buying.
+Or, maybe it’s the other way around.
 This information can help you refine your ad strategy and calculate your return on investment.

-Pixel tracking data allows you to show targeted ads to people who have already visited your site.
-You can choose to get really granular here—for example, you can show people an ad for the exact product that they abandoned in a shopping cart or added to a wishlist on your website.
+Facebook retargeting pixel data and dynamic ads allow you to show targeted ads to people who have already visited your site.
+You can choose to get really granular here.
+For example, you can show people an ad for the exact product that they abandoned in a shopping cart or added to a wishlist on your website.

 Create lookalike audiences

-Facebook can use its targeting data to help you build a lookalike audience of people who have similar likes, interests, and demographics to people who are already interacting with your website, helping you expand your potential customer base.
+Facebook can use its targeting data to help you build a lookalike audience of people who have similar likes, interests, and demographics to people who are already interacting with your website.
+This can help expand your potential customer base.

-The nine standard Facebook pixel events for which you can simply copy and paste standard Facebook event code are:
+The 17 standard Facebook pixel events for which you can simply copy and paste standard Facebook event code are:

-- View content: Someone lands on a page on your website.
+- Purchase: Someone completes a purchase on your website.

 - Add to cart: Someone adds a product to their shopping cart on your site.